PnS2018/pns2018.github.com/session_02.md

 ---

-The no free lunch theorm for machine learning (Wolpert, 1996) states that, average ove rall possible data generating distributions, every classification algorithm has the same error rate when classifying previous unobserved points.
-In some sence, no ML algorithm is universally any better than any other.
+The no free lunch theorem for machine learning (Wolpert, 1996) states that, average ove rall possible data generating distributions, every classification algorithm has the same error rate when classifying previous unobserved points.
+In some sense, no ML algorithm is universally any better than any other.

 ---